← Back to Blog·Mar 16, 2026·7 min read

 Reading Heatmap Data: Patterns That Reveal UX Problems

-• Clicks on non-clickable elements.
-If visitors click on images, icons, or text that aren't links, they expect those elements to be interactive.
-Either make them clickable or change their styling so they don't look clickable.
+Visitors click on images, icons, or text that aren't links.
+They expect those elements to be interactive.
+Either make them clickable or change their styling.

-• Scroll drop-off before key content.
-If your scroll map shows a steep drop-off above your pricing table or CTA, visitors are leaving before they reach the information that converts them.
+A steep drop-off above your pricing table or CTA means visitors leave before the information that converts them.
 Shorten the content above or move the critical section higher.

-• Rage clicks.
-Rapid, repeated clicks in one area indicate frustration.
-The visitor is trying to interact with something that isn't responding — often a broken button, a slow-loading element, or a misleading design.
+Rapid, repeated clicks in one area indicate frustration — often a broken button, a slow-loading element, or a misleading design.

-• Cold zones on important content.
-If a section of your page gets no hover or click activity despite being important, it may be visually lost.
-Consider adding contrast, whitespace, or a different layout to draw attention to it.
+If a section gets no hover or click activity despite being important, it may be visually lost.
+Add contrast, whitespace, or a different layout to draw attention.

 Using Heatmaps to Improve Conversions